vikramsm/imported-malaria-monitor/README_Sprint3.md

 The following is an example from our Wednesday scrum.

-- Derek: Implemented getMap request for all counties and case types using BDD
+- Derek: Done: Implemented getMap request for all counties and case types using BDD.
+Doing: Assisting front end integration.
+Impediments: none
-- Fatma: Got rid of Day drop down and switched month and year
+- Fatma: Done: Got rid of Day drop down and switched month and year.
+Doing: Assisting on UI navigation.
+Impediments: Angular.io learning curve
-- Karen:
+- Karen: Done: code to merged malaria stats with geoJson layer, Doing: UI select queries to back end.
+Impediments: learning Angular.io http mocking layer for TDD.
-- Vikram:
+- Vikram:	Done:

 Zoom MeetingScreenshot: